rook/rook/Documentation/CRDs/Cluster/external-cluster/external-cluster.md

 title: External Storage Cluster
 ---

-An external cluster is a Ceph configuration that is managed outside of the local K8s cluster.
+Ana external cluster is a Ceph configuration that is managed outside of the local K8s cluster.
 The external cluster could be managed by cephadm, or it could be another Rook cluster that is configured to allow the access (usually configured with host networking).

 In external mode, Rook will provide the configuration for the CSI driver and other basic resources that allows your applications to connect to Ceph in the external cluster.